-For many new drivers, as well as our experienced owner operators, understanding the International Fuel Tax Agreement (IFTA) is something most leave for the accountants and fleet managers.
+Understanding fuel taxes and the International Fuel Tax Agreement (IFTA) is something many new drivers, as well as our experienced Owner Operators and Lease Purchasers, leave for the accountants and fleet managers.
 For some the International Fuel Tax Agreement is just another hand in their wallet.
 Drivers who understand the history and purpose of the IFTA can make better informed decisions that can lead to savings and increased profits.

 Many people often question IFTA.
 What is it and how does it work?
 The IFTA is an international agreement.
 The agreement and the day to day operations of collecting fuel taxes and distributing them is done by the International Fuel Tax Association.
 A non profit organization who helped create the agreement.
 Drivers each and every day question why they pay so much in fuel taxes and how that fuel tax is calculated.
 The International Fuel Tax Agreement ( IFTA) was created to simplify the reporting of fuel used by trucks operating in multiple states.
 The IFTA mission: